 Treating Pain with PRP therapy

 PRP therapy aims to relieve pain caused by injuries through healing and has shown lasting results.
-Initial improvement is seen within a few weeks that gradually increases as the healing progresses.
+Initial improvement is seen within a few weeks which gradually increases as the healing progresses.
 Studies have shown that PRP therapy effectively reduces pain and returns patients to their everyday lives.
 Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy, affirming the healing process.
 The need for surgery can also be significantly reduced by treating injured tissues with PRP before irreversible damage.

 PRP Therapy with Euromed®